 Thumb arthritis is degeneration of the joint at the base of the thumb metacarpal.
-It usually is the trapezium/metacarpal joint (TMC), but can also be the joint below as well.
+It usually is the trapezium/metacarpal joint (TMC) but can be the joint below as well.
 This is where the thumb meets the wrist.
 It is much more common in women and can be related to loose ligaments.

 When bracing and steroid injections no longer help, surgical treatment can be very successful.
 The patient makes the decision to operate.
 The trapezium is removed, and a tendon is usually placed in the space that once held the trapezium.
 The deformity is usually corrected at the time of surgery.
 If a patient has a significant “Z” deformity, they may require a fusion or a stabilization of the joint above is required.